Before coming to class, please read our Policies page.

 (INSTRUCTOR APPROVAL REQUIRED) In level 2, students will work on inversions and more advanced climbs, poses, and wraps.
 Students will develop the tools to begin creating longer sequences and build the strength and stamina to be able to stay in the air for longer periods of time.

-- Single footlock in the air on each foot
+Single basic (figure-8) footlock in the air, on both feet

 Aerial Silks Level 2.5

 (INSTRUCTOR APPROVAL REQUIRED) In this class, we will focus on creating longer sequences and smoothing out transitions so that you can build the endurance to stay in the air for longer periods of time.
-In Choreo/Music/Tech we will focus on learning and creating longer sequences, talking about musicality and pairing sequences and movement with music.
-We will work on lines, artistry, and polishing technique.
-This class is designed for those looking to expand their skills and knowledge as well as those curious about performing or just creating for fun!
 We encourage Level 2.5 students to continue attending their regular Level 2 or Level 3 skills classes.

 Pre-requisites for Level 2.5